Neilus03/Learn2Earn_RL/LunarLander/README.md

 # Lunar Lander Reinforcement Learning Project

-This section of the repository contains the implementation of a REINFORCE algorithm applied to the Lunar Lander environment from the OpenAI Gym.
+This section of the repository contains the implementation of a REINFORCE algorithm applied to the Lunar Lander environment from the Farama fundation's gymnasium.

 ## Project Structure